goodekat/LIME-diagnostics-paper/README.md

 ## To Do

-  - Write cover letter
+  - Figure out discrepancies with old and new versions of the training data
   - Finish filling in questions in ASA submission document
-  - Figure out discrepancies with old and new versions of the training data
   - Rerun the lime explanations with the finalized training data
   - Edit dataset descriptions in README and add to the readme.txt document for submission